Loadstar (magazine)

 As the years went by and the Commodore 64 was increasingly regarded as an obsolete computer, the resources of the company were shifted to software for more current systems such as Windows and the Macintosh, and later to the Internet.
 However, Loadstar held on, and ultimately outlasted the disk magazines for newer platforms.
 When Softdisk no longer wished to support it, it was spun off as an independent company, J&F Publishing, co-owned by Tucker and his wife, Judi Mangham, who was a co-founder of Softdisk.
 It has continued to be published, well into the 2000s, for a cult-following audience of old-time Commodore buffs and for people who use Commodore 64 emulators on other platforms.

 In January, 2001, Dave and Sheri Moorman of Holly, Colorado, took over as editors.
 It remained in publication until 2008, in several formats including "classic" Commodore 1541 floppy disks and e-mailed files in C-64 emulator format.
-An official Web site exists, but not at the earlier loadstar.com address, which now belongs to somebody in Russia according to its WHOIS record.
+An official Web site exists, but not at the earlier loadstar.com address, which as of 2024 now belongs to a logistics company.

 J&F Publishing still officially owns it, but the editing and distribution had been franchised to the Moormans' company, eTower Marketing, with Dave Moorman editing the monthly magazines and Sheri Moorman handling business matters.
 Tucker is now concentrating on other ventures such as republishing the books of Harry Stephen Keeler under his Ramble House imprint.

 249 issues of Loadstar were published.
 It was scheduled to cease publication with issue 256 with Dave Moorman kindly making issue 248 a free pass-around issue in November 2007.
 However, Dave Moorman moved on in 2008, leaving his last issue 250 unpublished.
 After another Loadstar assistant finished editing it, issue 250 was unofficially released in June 2010.